awslabs/aws-cloudfront-extensions/docs-ig/en/extension-repository/pre-warming.md

 Pre-warming is also known as Pre-caching or Pre-fetching.
 It speeds up content delivery by warming the CloudFront cache.
 This is very useful when delivering large files.
 Pre-warming helps offload origin’s traffic, as the same requests will hit the CloudFront cache, origin server receives less requests and consequently it's less likely that the origin server will fall over or become slow.

 ### How does it work?
 The solution deploys a CloudFormation template, that will install the below architecture in your AWS account.
 All the cloud resources will be automatically created.
-After deployed, you will get two REST APIs, one for triggering pre-warm action, the other one for getting pre-warm status.
+After deployment, you will get two REST APIs, one for triggering pre-warm action, the other one for getting pre-warm status.

 ![prewarm](../../images/prewarm-arch.png)